 Can Your Paycheck Cover the Miscellaneous Costs?

-You didn’t spend so much time packing and moving to Boston just so you could work 24/7.
+You didn’t spend so much time packing your furniture and clothes and moving to this big city just so you could work 24/7.
 That’s why you should negotiate your paycheck when job hunting and get the one that will leave you some money you can spend on fun activities at the end of the day or week.

 Sports fans will love living here because the city has successful teams in four major North American professional sports leagues.
 If you want to watch a baseball game at the famous Fenway Park, you will need around $57.
 Gym rats will have to set aside $65 for a monthly gym membership, and if you wish to play tennis, you can rent a court for a price of $19.
 That being said, getting a pair of good running shoes would cost you around $80.